nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q:** What is the difference between the different types of tasks?
 <br />
 **A:** All the three tasks essentially have a task title and description.
-What differentiate them is that a deadline task has date property where you can set its deadline and an assignment task has a student property where you can add a list of student who are yet to complete the assignment task.
-Lastly, the todo task doesn't have either of these fields.
+What differentiates them is that a deadline task has date property where you can set its deadline and an assignment task has a student property where you can add a list of student who are yet to complete the assignment task.
+Lastly, the todo task has neither of these fields.

 **Q:** How to add a student if I do not have their student ID?
 <br />